shakacode/webpacker_lite/README.md

 Note, placing output files within the Rails `/public` directory is not configurable.

 ### Optional Configuration within `config/webpacker_lite.yml`
-1. `hot_reloading_server`: The name of the hot reloading `webpack-dev-server` including the port
+1. `hot_reloading_host`: The name of the hot reloading `webpack-dev-server` including the port
 2. `hot_reloading_enabled_by_default`: If hot reloading should default to true

 ### Hot Reloading Notes

 Do not put the output server in your `manifest.json` file.
-The rails view helpers will automatically prepend the hot_reloading_server to the asset path.
+The rails view helpers will automatically prepend the hot_reloading_host to the asset path.

 ### Example Configuration `/config/webpacker_lite.yml`